The Wax Factory Character Interviews

 1. What can you tell us about yourself?

-My name is Dmitri Townsend, I’m 20 years old and I attend Bartholemew Halbriar University.
-I’m a fun and outgoing person, I’m into history and I’m a big football fan.
-I’m laid back and I enjoy traveling and trying new things.
-I’m not a angry or violent person and I treat others as they like to be treated.
-I enjoy writing and art although I’m not good at either but I appreciate those who can.
-I was born in and grew up here in Craven Hollow and I know the rest of New York is busy but I honestly love it here and I wouldn’t trade it to be somewhere else.
-I’m a determined and goal driven individual,
+My name is Dmitri Townsend, I’m 20 years old, and I attend Bartholemew Halbriar University.
+I’m a fun and outgoing person, I’m into history, and I’m a big football fan.
+I’m laid back, and I enjoy traveling and trying new things.
+I’m not an angry or violent person, and I treat others as they like to be treated.
+I enjoy writing and art, although I’m not good at either, but I appreciate those who can.
+I was born in and grew up here in Craven Hollow, and I know the rest of New York is busy, but I honestly love it here, and I wouldn’t trade it to be somewhere else.
+I’m a determined and goal-driven individual,

 2. Would you enter a creepy old factory?

 What an odd question(laughs).
-Uhh..I mean yeah sure why not.
-I’m up for an adventure and I mean my best friend Derek is into abandoned places so I’m sure I totally would because he’d likely pressure me into it(laughs again).
-Yeah, I would totally enter a creepy factory as long as it isn’t haunted.
+Uhh..I mean, yeah.
+Sure, why not?
+I’m up for an adventure, and I mean, my best friend Derek is into abandoned places, so I’m sure I totally would because he’d likely pressure me into it(laughs again).
+Yeah, I would enter a creepy factory as long as it isn’t haunted.

 3. How much does friendship mean to you?

 It means a lot to me.
 I have a great group of friends whom I cherish.
-I know they are there for me like I am for them.
-There’s my girlfriend Melina who is also one of my best friends, she’s amazing and she’s also a great friend who is a great listener.
-My best friend Derek and I have been friends since like elementary school, he’s fun and most people don’t get him but I’m glad to call him a friend.
-Then there’s my friend Tasha who is Melina’s best friend.
-Tasha and I are cool, we aren’t as tight but I am glad to call her a friend.
-Friendship means a great deal to me as does family and in a lot of ways I feel like they are my family.
+I know they are there for me, like I am for them.
+There’s my girlfriend, Melina, who is also one of my best friends.
+She’s amazing, and she’s also a great friend who is a great listener.
+My best friend Derek and I have been friends since elementary school.
+He’s fun, and most people don’t get him, but I’m glad to call him a friend.
+Then there’s my friend Tasha, who is Melina’s best friend.
+Tasha and I are cool; we aren’t as tight, but I am glad to call her a friend.
+Friendship means a great deal to me, as does family, and in a lot of ways, I feel like they are my family.
 It’s great to have friends because I don’t like being or feeling alone.

 4. Who’s the most important person in your life?